sendgrid/sendgrid-go/USAGE.md

 ## Create Subuser

-This endpoint allows you to retrieve a list of all of your subusers.
-You can choose to retrieve specific subusers as well as limit the results that come back from the API.
+This endpoint allows you to retrieve a list of all of your sub-users.
+You can choose to retrieve specific sub-users as well as limit the results that come back from the API.

 For more information about Subusers: